epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-03-21-powerline-customizing.markdown

 Debian

+Font Package automaticaly installed as dependency.

 {% highlight bash %}
 $ dpkg -L fonts-powerline
 ...
 /usr/share/fonts/opentype/PowerlineSymbols.otf
 {% endhighlight %}

+Note: Terminus Font also works.

 -- -- --

 ## Shell Prompt

-"Where and how can I set the PS1 variable for Powerline bash?"<br/>
+"Where and how can I set the <code>PS1</code> variable for Powerline bash?"<br/>
 A good simple question.

 The answer is in powerline manual documentation